bravo-2018/pre-work-challenges/README.md

 ### 3. CREATE A WEBPAGE!

-Now that you've had the chance to get familiar with git and some HTML and CSS under your fingers, try them out!
+Now that you've had the chance to get familiar with git and had some HTML and CSS under your fingers, try them out!

 THE CHALLENGE: